spajic/task-2/case-study-english.md

 files, where files sizes are: 0.25MB, o.5MB and 1MB.
 For measuring this metric we will use `scripts/asymptotics.rb` script.

+We will use benchmark and benchmark/ips

-Results of these measurments are the following:
+Results of these measurments for `benchmark/ips` (iterations per seconds) are the following:

 ```
 Calculating -------------------------------------